State / Territory Benefits - Delaware

 Phone 302- 424-6000

-State Veterans Home Fund: House Bill No. 500 establishes a Delaware Veterans Home Fund within the Secretary of State's office.
-The fund provides for individuals who claim an overpayment of taxes on their income tax return to voluntarily designate a tax-deductible contribution to the Veterans Home.
-The fund will be used for the operation of the Veterans Home in the State of Delaware.
-All contributions can be forwarded to the following address: Delaware Veterans Home Fund, Department of State, 401 Federal St, Suite 3, Dover, DE 19901.
+State Veterans Home Fund: The Veterans Home Fund is used for the operation of the Veterans Home in the State of Delaware.
+The Division of Revenue has provided a space on the Delaware State Income Tax Return form so that an individual may voluntarily designate a contribution to the Delaware Veterans Home Fund.
+Other individual contributions can be mailed to the following address: Delaware Veterans Home Fund, Department of State, 401 Federal St, Suite 3, Dover, DE 19901.

 Delaware Veterans Memorial Cemetery: All eligible Veterans and members of the Armed Forces of the U.S. can be buried in the Delaware Veterans Memorial Cemeteries - New Castle County Cemetery, Bear, DE and Sussex County Cemetery, Millsboro, DE.
 Burial Application